 Expand current discussions about diversity to include nonreligion

 Map conflicts and collaborations between religious and nonreligious people

 Advance new knowledge for living well together that can be used to inform public policy

 The project achieves these objectives by considering five areas where we observe the impact of nonreligion.
 These five focal areas are health, law, education, the environment, and migration.
 In each of these areas, we ask how the approaches and interests of the nonreligious challenge existing and taken-for-granted practices and cultures.
 For instance, do practices in palliative care primarily reflect religious beliefs about dying?
-How do nonreligion and religion influence how morality discussed in law?
+How do nonreligion and religion influence how morality is discussed in law?
 How does nonreligion impact access to education, for example in areas where the only or better schools are religious?
 What are the differences and similarities in religious and nonreligious responses to environmental consciousness?
-How is nonreligion negotiated in a context in which religious groups are dominant – is claiming a nonreligious identity even possible?
-These questions allow the project to examine the nature, shape and impact of nonreligion, and to build an evidence base from which to identify models for living well together in complex, diverse, and inclusive societies.
+How is nonreligion negotiated in a context in which religious groups are dominant?
+Is claiming a nonreligious identity even possible there?
+These questions allow the project to examine the nature, shape, and impact of nonreligion, and to build an evidence base from which to identify models for living well together in complex, diverse, and inclusive societies.